 Jesus says to “beware of the false prophets who come to you in sheep’s clothing” (Matthew 7:15).
 The false teacher never comes to us with a cardboard sign around his neck saying, “I’m a false teacher.”
 The false teacher comes to us in the guise of Christianity.
 He has the form of godliness while denying its power (2 Tim.
 3:5).
 If the false teacher looks and sounds like a Christian, then how are we to know if he is a false teacher?
 Jesus tells us how we know, “You will know them by their fruits” (Matthew 7:16).
 In other words, what they do will often reveal far more about who they are than what they say.

 There is probably more that could be said to define false teachers, but these six characteristics are the very least that we might highlight here.
-Tomorrow, we’ll discuss what a faithful response to false teachers should look like.
+In the next post, we’ll discuss what a faithful response to false teachers should look like.